 Leading adopters of IoT in the power sector include Duke Energy, E.ON, Enel, Électricité de France (EDF), PG&E, National Grid, and Southern Company.

-Discover the leading Internet of things companies in power
+Discover the leading energy IoT companies

 Using its experience in the sector, Energy Monitor has listed some of the leading companies providing products and services related to IoT.